BA in Film and Television Production

 Career Progression

-Through the BA in Film and Television Production you will have gained valuable professional experience, built a strong portfolio and developed strong studio & TV production skills.
+Through the BA in Film, TV and Screen Media Production you will have gained valuable professional experience, built a strong portfolio and developed strong studio & TV production skills.
 There is a wide range of career options for our graduates including:

 • Video Production Consultant